SandyaraPeres/anccessos/ReadMe.md

 # **anccessos**

 Use anccessos in your Kotlin Shared Projects to promote accessible coding for Screen Readers such as VoiceOver and TalkBack. :)
-Compatible only with Kotlin Android for now.
+Compatible only with Kotlin Android for now, this is a Work in Progress.

 ## How to use it